ayanhmm/spandaai-platform/foundation/data_management/Setup/README.md

       ```
    - Otherwise, Save the files to the same folder as docker compose.
 Copy them to the kafka container manually using `docker cp Sample_Table.csv kafka:/user_data/table.csv`

-- Fetching the .csv file from nifi's local directory
+- ##### Setting up GetFile to import a file to the canvas
    - Set up a new Nifi processor by dragging the processor icon from the top to the canvas.
 Select `GetFile` as the type of processor.
    - Double click on the newly created processor to open its configuration.
 Go to the properties tab.
     - Assign the required Properties: (If any of the properties are not visible, press the + icon of Required Fields to add a propery).
       - Input Directory specifies the address of the .csv file inside the nifi container.
       - Specify File Filter: `.*\.csv` so that it only reads the desired files.
       - Keep Source File: false.
-- Splitting the .csv file into individual records
+- ##### Setting up SplitRecord to Split Csv file to records
    - Set up a new Nifi processor by dragging the processor icon from the top to the canvas.
-Select `SplitRecore` as the type of processor.
+Select `SplitRecord` as the type of processor.
    - Double click on the newly created processor to open its configuration.
 Go to the properties tab.
     - Assign the required Properties: (If any of the properties are not visible, press the + icon of Required Fields to add a propery).
       - Record Reader specifies the type of file we are reading.for .csv files select `CSVReader`.
 Inside the configuration settings of the CSVReader, set First Line Is Header to true.